 Both Tsumago and the also famous Magome served as post stations located on the Nakasendo Route, which is one of the five routes that connected Edo and other larger and smaller towns in the Edo Period.
 The Nakasendo linked Edo and Kyoto through the inland area and had 69 post stations in total.
 Tsumago was the 42nd station while Magome was the 43rd, adjacent to the Kisoji Route that is surrounded by picturesque mountains and forests.

 Tourist attractions in Tsumago

-You can also visit the post office which has old façade and old post box, the Terashita townscape, Koi-iwa (carp rock), Shimosagaya (inn for low rank samurais), Hayashi’s Residence.
+You can also visit the post office which has an old façade and old post box, the Terashita townscape, Koi-iwa (carp rock), Shimosagaya (inn for low-rank samurais), Hayashi’s Residence.
 Kosatsuba is also interesting to see.
-It is a bulletin board which indicates the orders from the shogunate.
+It is a bulletin board that indicates the orders from the shogunate.

 Tsumago still has permanent residents who live by the following rules: don’t sell, don’t lend, and don’t destroy.
 Because of this, the residents make sure that future generations can still enjoy the preserved Edo spirit.